vkumaresan/vkumaresan.github.io/_posts/2017-10-13-the-'Threat'-of-Science.md

 ---
 layout: post
-title: 'The 'Threat' of Science'
+title: "The 'Threat' of Science"
 subtitle: How do/should scientists fit into society?
 tags: [Commentary]
 comments: true